 1924 Durham Museum photo of the Ruth Anne Dodge Memorial Fountain in Council Bluffs, IA.

-To honor their mother, the daughters commissioned famed sculptor Daniel Chester French to create a memorial based on the dream.
-Daniel, who was best known for the statue in the Lincoln Memorial in Washington DC, hired Audrey Munson to serve as his model for this statue.
-Of Audrey, Daniel once said “There is a certain ethereal atmosphere about her that is rare.
+French hired Munson to serve as the model for the Ruth Anne Dodge Memorial.
+Of the famous actress and model, he said, “There is a certain ethereal atmosphere about her that is rare.
 She has a decidedly expressive face, always changing.
 There is no monotony in her expression, and still the dominant feeling is that she is just such a type as many of the early painters would have selected for a Madonna.”

 A plaque near the Ruth Anne Dodge Memorial Fountain in Council Bluffs, IA.